-He is a Resident Fellow at the Institute on the Environment and Scholar of the College for the university's College of Liberal Arts.
+He is a Fellow of the Institute on the Environment and Scholar of the College in the College of Liberal Arts.
 He is a past NASA New Investigator in Earth-Sun System Science and NASA Earth System Science Fellow.
 He received the Young Scholar Award from the University Consortium for Geographic Information Science, the Sustainability Science Award from the Ecological Society of America, and a University of Minnesota McKnight Land Grant Professorship.

 Profiles and news

-Dr. Manson and colleagues have won millions of dollars in external funding over the past four years to advance the big data of human-environment research and deal with deserts in the deluge of big data.
-He is the Principal Investigator (PI) for the National Historical Geographic Information System (NHGIS) and Co-Principal Investigator for the Integrated Public Use Microdata Series (IPUMS) and IPUMS Terra (TerraPop).
-IPUMS Terra was named one of GIS Geography's top 10 GIS data sources and featured in articles on GIS Geography and GIS Lounge.
+Dr. Manson and colleagues have garnered over $20 million in funding from the National Science Foundation, National Institutes of Health, and Department of Justice to support research.
+Most recently, they won $8 million from NIH and NSFto advance big human-environment data and deal with deserts in the deluge of big data.
+He is the Principal Investigator (PI) for the National Historical Geographic Information System (NHGIS) and National Spatiotemporal Population Research Infrastructure.
+He is Co-Principal Investigator for the Integrated Public Use Microdata Series (IPUMS) and IPUMS Terra (TerraPop), which was named one of GIS Geography's top 10 GIS data sources and featured in articles on GIS Geography and GIS Lounge.

-Dr. Manson explores alternative approaches to understanding human decision making.
+Dr. Manson has been recognized as Scholar of the College for his work.
+Here he discusses his research on cities and environmental issues.
+He also explores alternative approaches to understanding human decision making.
 He’s developing computational intelligence methods that capture some of the social dynamics and personal biases that influence human behavior instead that are typically ignored by scientists.
 [PDF]

 Dr. Manson’s research is “topical” in more ways than one.
 Manson trains his eye on the earth’s surface; using a technique called agent-based modeling, he examines the rate at which humans are altering the land surface of planet Earth.
 Given the alarming pace of change in the earth’s surface, and given the increasingly charged debates about global warming, his work couldn’t be more timely."
 [PDF]